-Full Proposal shall consist of three major sections (Technical Proposal, Cost Proposal, and a supporting Cost Narrative) described in this document, and can be uploaded to BIDS as three separate files each limited to 2048 KB.
+Full Proposal shall consist of three major sections (Technical Proposal and Cost Proposal with a supporting Cost Narrative) described in this document, and can be uploaded to BIDS as three separate files each limited to 2048 KB.

 - The first section is the technical proposal and shall include all information related to the proposal as specified in this BAA including figures, charts, and tables plus the cover page. - The second section is the cost proposal, which will show a breakdown of costs by CLIN as well as phase using the CTTSO Cost Proposal template.
-This template is available on the Resources page of BIDS. - The third section is the cost narrative to include all cost data as well as an explanation of changes in cost from those proposed in the prior submission.
+This template is available on the Resources page of BIDS. - O Part of the cost proposal is a cost narrative that includes all cost data as well as an explanation of changes in cost from those proposed in the prior submission.
 Additionally, the offeror will include a cover page as follows: